lukethacoder/lwc-module-resolver/README.md

 #### Custom Namespace Directories

-Instead of assuming the namespace based on the folder structure, you can declaritavely set namespaces to directories.
-Automatic namespacing is still enabled, and can be a mix and match config as needed.
+Instead of assuming the namespace based on the folder structure, you can declaratively set namespaces to directories.
+Automatic namespacing is still enabled.

 The primary driver for this is the on platform folder structure conflicting with the standard open source folder structure.

+Multiple directory per namespace is also supported.
+This is great for package developers who wish to break up their code into smaller packages but still have the benefits of a local dev server.

 ```json
 {